Silver5005/PCA_in_Python/README.md

 Principal Component Analysis on a data set of 10 stocks in order to reduce dimensionality to 2 principal components.
 Numpy, Pandas.

-Today we will perform PCA on a set of 10 stocks I've chosen, the top 5 holdings for the Nasdaq and top 5 holdings of the Dow Jonesm as of August 2018.
+Today we will perform PCA on a set of 10 stocks I've chosen, the top 5 holdings for the Nasdaq and top 5 holdings of the Dow Jones as of August 2018.
 The data is included in the repository as 'PCAstocks.csv'.

 Nasdaq: Apple, Amazon, Microsoft, Google, Facebook